romanaumov/Individual-Data-Engineering-Project/README.md

-# `Fire Predictions in Christchurch` Group Project for DATA472 course at the University of Canterbury
+# `Cycle Ways in Christchurch` Individual Project for DATA472 course at the University of Canterbury

 ## Cycle Ways Individual Project